Patricia Caicedo: Life and career

 In 2020 Caicedo was elected as an executive board member of the International Music Council, an organization founded in 1949 by UNESCO.
 The IMC is the world's largest network of organizations and institutions working in the field of music.
 It promotes access to music for all and the value of music in the lives of all people.

 In 2020 the National Association of Teachers of Singing (NATS) of the United States highlighted Caicedo's contribution to the diversity in vocal performance and research.
 In the same year, the European Voice Teacher Association invited her as a keynote speaker at EUROVOX the congress of the association.

 In 2021, the Embassy of Colombia recognized her as one of the ten outstanding Colombians in Spain.

 In 2022 Caicedo was invited as a visiting scholar at the Iberian and Latin American Music Center of the University of California Riverside, where she spent six months.
 In the same year she presented lectures and masterclasses at Montclair University, George Mason University, CalPoly, New York University, University of North Carolina School of the Arts, University of California Irvine., Texas Christian University the University of Texas Rio Grande She presented a Masterclass of Latin American and Iberian Art Songs at the International Congress of Voice Teachers in Vienna. and a lecture about digital musicology at the Annual Meeting of the American Musicological Society in New Orleans.

-In 2023, Caicedo received invitations as an artist and scholar in residence at prestigious institutions including Vanderbilt University, the Eastman School of Music, Bucknell University, Texas State University, Montclair University, the Boston Conservatory, Berklee School of Music, Goshen College, the School of Medicine at the University of Rochester, and the University of Toronto, where she held the distinguished title of the 2023 John Stratton Visitor in Music.
-This honor, named after the renowned collector of vocal music and historical recorded sound, John R. Stratton, serves to bring eminent specialists in voice, opera, and collaborative piano to the Faculty of Music.
+In 2023, Caicedo received invitations as an artist and scholar in residence at institutions including Vanderbilt University, the Eastman School of Music, Bucknell University, Texas State University, Montclair University, the Boston Conservatory, Berklee School of Music, Goshen College, the School of Medicine at the University of Rochester, and the University of Toronto, where she held the distinguished title of the 2023 John Stratton Visitor in Music.
+The John R. Stratton Visitor in Music program brings specialists in voice, opera, and collaborative piano to the Faculty of Music.

-Simultaneously, Caicedo's work gained further recognition when a prominent article about her accomplishments was featured in the October 2023 issue of the prestigious Classical Singer Magazine.
-In the same year, she served as a keynote speaker at Ritmo Budapest and delivered lectures at esteemed institutions such as the University of Vienna and Trinity College of Music.
+In October 2023, Classical Singer Magazine published a feature about Caicedo and her work.
+In the same year, she served as a keynote speaker at Ritmo Budapest and gave lectures at the University of Vienna and Trinity College of Music.

 She is the creator and host of Resonances: Where Music, Health, and Identity Meet, a podcast that reflects her background as a physician, musicologist, and singer.
 In 2025, she also became co-host of LA Opera’s podcasts Detrás del Telón (Spanish) and Behind the Curtain (English).